makorowy/tensorflow-hotornot/README.md

 # TensorFlow - Hot or Not?
 This is an example of how to use [TensorFlow](https://www.tensorflow.org/) library on Android to classify images.
 You can find the code explanation in details on [my blog post](https://proandroiddev.com/using-tensorflow-in-android-step-by-step-code-explanation-fee36c281f32).
+If you're interested how the model was created, you can read about it in [my other blog post](https://medium.com/@mateuszbudzar/re-training-the-model-with-images-using-tensorflow-7758e9eb8db5).

 <div align="center">
 <a href="https://imgflip.com/i/257ush"><img width="270" height="480" src="https://i.imgflip.com/257ush.jpg" title="made at imgflip.com"/></a>